top of page

 • Ask them how they heard about your organization.

-• Get any personal information you can about them to add to their donor record, making future interactions more meaningful.
+• Gather any personal information you can about them to add to their donor record, making future interactions more meaningful.

 At the heart of every thank-you—whether it’s a handwritten note, a phone call, a social media shout-out, or an invitation to see your work in action—is a genuine desire to make donors feel seen and valued.
 When you tailor your gratitude to reflect their impact, you turn a simple acknowledgment into a meaningful connection.
 And those connections don’t just inspire repeat giving—they build loyal champions who are proud to stand beside your mission for years to come.
 Gratitude is the bridge to long-term impact.